 When You Have Had ‘Your Lot’

-Those of us old enough to 'remember when' would understand the implications of how it's the little things that you do that come back to influence your wellbeing.
-Health decisions made twenty or thirty years ago can have implications beyond our capacity to remember, multiply this influence with repeated applications of mistakes and the body has a funny way of helping us to remember those silly things we did when we were younger.
+Those of us old enough to ‘remember when’ would understand the implications of how it’s the little things that you do that come back to influence your wellbeing.
+Health decisions made twenty or thirty years ago can have implications beyond our capacity to remember; multiply this influence with repeated applications of mistakes.
+The body has a funny way of helping us remember those silly things we did when we were younger.

 As luck would have it, the cumulative effects of seemingly little influences on a daily basis create what is our overall health.
-Injuries that we thought healed flare up, health conditions from our past create weak areas and things that we do when no-one is looking become glaringly apparent to others.
-Our strength grows when we acknowledge the influence of these factors and begin listening to our body.
-Acting, rather than reacting takes thought and contemplation.
-Bravery comes from deciding to make subtle changes and good health comes from creating your own good luck.
+Injuries that we thought healed flare-up, health conditions from our past create weak areas and things that we do when no one is looking become glaringly apparent to others.
+Our strength grows when we acknowledge the influence of these factors and begin listening to our bodies.
+Acting rather than reacting takes thought and contemplation.
+Bravery comes from deciding to make subtle changes, and good health comes from creating your own good luck.